GadgetRenu

 Looking at specific examples from the price table:

-Interestingly, the percentage premium is highest on the cheapest models.
+Interestingly, the proportional premium is largest on the lower-priced models, because the base GPS price is closer to the GPS+Cellular price.
 This is because the cellular hardware adds the same functional value regardless of the watch's price tier, so it represents a larger percentage of the total value on budget models.

 How to Check Your Apple Watch's Connectivity